 - Allegheny County: $190.75 (Divorce Complaint) + $20 (Praecipe to Transmit)

 Additional costs may include service fees ($0-$125 depending on method), copies, and certified decree fees.
 Total out-of-pocket for a simple uncontested case typically runs $250-$400 when filing pro se.
+Get a personalized cost breakdown based on your county and situation.

 Timeline Overview